Read chapters

 She nodded, a small smile playing on her lips.
 "Thank you, Alex.
 I would like that very much."

 Martha's thoughts lingered momentarily as she realised how quickly the world around her was shifting.
 She had always been the little sister, content in the protective bubble of her family's care.
 Yet, as she neared her coming-out season, the reality of her place in society seemed ever more pressing.
-She was not quite a girl anymore, but not entirely a woman either.
+She was no longer quite a girl, nor entirely a woman.
 She longed for the simplicity of her childhood moments with Alex – before she had to deal with women like Amelia.
 She had never taken to her.

-Lady Agatha patted her daughter's hand gently.
+Lady Aylesbury patted her daughter's hand gently.
 "You see, my dear?
-There is always a solution.
+There is always a solution."

 "Are you still going this afternoon?"